illinois-cs418/illinois-cs418.github.io/_assignments/mp6.md

 + $$E$$ is the eye (viewer) position
 + $$\epsilon$$ is a small threshold value you define...

-If the above inequality holds at the vertex, the normal is close to making a $$90\degree$$ angle with the vector from the viewer...which means the vertex is on some sort of silhouette or feature edge.
+If the above inequality holds at the vertex, the normal is close to making a $$90$$ degree angle with the vector from the viewer...which means the vertex is on some sort of silhouette or feature edge.
 You will probably need to experiment to find a good value for $$\epsilon$$.

 When the inequality holds, color generated for the vertex should be black $$(0,0,0,1)_{rgba}$$.
 If the inequality does not hold, you should use the shading method in the next section.